PanicDevs/BlogX/README.md

 BlogX is a sleek and customizable white label TALL-Stack blog powered by @FilamentPHP.
 It incorporates the popular technologies such as Laravel, Livewire, Alpine.js, and Tailwind CSS to provide a seamless and modern blogging experience.

+🚧 Under Construction 🚧
+Please note that BlogX is currently under active development and certain features and sections mentioned in this README are still under construction.
+We are working diligently to bring you an exceptional and fully functional blogging experience.

+During this phase, you may encounter incomplete features, limited functionality, or placeholder content.
+We appreciate your patience and understanding as we strive to deliver a high-quality product.

+Stay tuned for updates and follow our progress as we continue to enhance BlogX.
+Your feedback and suggestions are valuable to us as we shape the future of this project.

+Thank you for your support and for choosing BlogX!

 ## Features ✨

 📌 **TALL Stack**: BlogX is built on the TALL Stack, a powerful combination of Laravel, Livewire, Alpine.js, and Tailwind CSS.